 Contact a lawyer

 California doctors are not allowed to engage in balance billing when they are not fully compensated for the care that they provide.
 If you believe that you have been billed for the balance between what your HMO paid for the care you received and what the doctors charged for it beyond your copay, you might need to get help from an experienced lawyer.
 Medical billing issues can be complex and necessitate the help of an attorney who understands the regulatory scheme for medical billing.
-Contact the Law Offices of Steven M. Sweat to schedule your consultation.
+Contact Steven M. Sweat, Personal Injury Lawyers, APC to schedule your consultation.